Angelfish Six Banded MED

-Six Banded Angelfish are difficult to breed, there is no difference in colouration between male and females.
+Six Banded Angelfish are difficult to breed, there is no difference in colouration between males and females.
 They are hermaphroditic, and the female can switch sexes if a male is required in a group.

 This species is often spotted in pairs because when they mate, they stay with that partner for life.